Amber Heard demands mistrial in Johnny Depp case over claims around fake juror

 Aquaman actor filed new court documents in Fairfax County Circuit Court in Virginia on Friday arguing that the information on the jury panel list doesn’t match the demographics of juror 1

-Amber Heard has claimed that a fake juror sat in her high-stakes defamation case with Johnny Depp as she demands a judge declares a mistrial.
+Amber Heard has claimed that a fake juror sat in her high-stakes defamation case with Johnny Depp, as she demands the judge declare a mistrial.

 The legal team for the Aquaman actor filed new court documents in Fairfax County Circuit Court in Virginia on Friday arguing that juror number 15 was not the person summoned to sit on the panel.